2019 Release Notes

 Component Remediation API - Next Non-failing Remediation Type

-Added new remediation type for the next closest component version which does not fail any policy violations.
+Added a new remediation type for the next closest component version which does not fail any policy violations.

 Release 64 (April 2019)